-The Carolina Panthers are an NFL team based in Charlotte, North Carolina, competing in the NFC South division.
-They play at Bank of America Stadium in Charlotte, although their inaugural season (1995) home games were held in Clemson, South Carolina.
-The team represents both North and South Carolina.
+The Carolina Panthers are a professional American football team based in Charlotte, North Carolina, competing in the NFL as part of the NFC South division.
+They are headquartered at and play home games in Bank of America Stadium in Charlotte.
+While primarily based in Charlotte since 1996, the Panthers played their inaugural season home games in 1995 at Memorial Stadium in Clemson, South Carolina, highlighting their support across both North and South Carolina.

-In 2005, the Panthers beat the New York Giants 23-0 for the NFL's first playoff shutout against a home team since 1980.
+In 2005, the Carolina Panthers beat the New York Giants 23-0, the NFL's first playoff shutout against a home team since 1980.

 On December 15, 1987, entrepreneur Jerry Richardson announced his bid for an NFL expansion franchise in the Carolinas.